clux/symlink/README.md

 - foreignDeps[m].forEach (d) -> `npm install d`
 - `npm link`

-I.e. link in all local dependencies, install the rest, then link it so the modules with more inclusions can safely link it in.
+I.e. link in all local dependencies, install the rest, then link the module itself so the modules with more inclusions can safely link the module in.

 ## TAP
-If you'd like to link tap to all modules that have it specified in the package.json specify a `-t` flag before listing module paths.
+If you'd like to link tap to all modules that have it specified in the package.json (instead of having it be installed at every module where it's listed as a foreign dependency) specify a `-t` flag before listing module paths.

 ## License
 MIT-Licensed.
 See LICENSE file for details.